MAIL FORWARDING IN GERMANY – SEND POST TO YOUR NEW ADDRESS

 €23.90 for 6 months / €29.90 for 12 months

 5) I don’t want to pay to forward my mail in Germany.
 Are there other options?

 If you don’t want to purchase mail forwarding services at all and simply want to use the free “Notice of Move” service from Deutsche Post, visit their website to complete the process.

-There are a few other things that Germany’s mail forwarding services does NOT cover:
+There are a few things that Germany’s mail forwarding services don’t cover:

 1) Signing up for mail forwarding services doesn’t automatically register your address change with your local city.
 You’ll still need to visit the Bürgeramt to register your new address and get a new Anmeldung.
 Head on over to Settle In Berlin for tips on registering your address.

 2) If you’re leaving Germany for good, opting into a mail-forward service doesn’t automatically deregister your address either.
 You’ll need to return to the Bürgeramt or fill out an online form to complete the de-registration process and get your Abmeldung.
 For more information, visit All About Berlin.

 3) When leaving Germany, mail forwarding services also don’t automatically cancel your existing contracts with various German companies.
 You’ll need to get in touch with each one individually to figure out their process and terms of cancellation.

 Now you know everything you need to know about mail forwarding In Germany, including why you should use Deutsche Post’s services, what it covers, and how to signup.

 If you’re moving to Germany, you’ll need health insurance.
 Find out key things to know about German health insurance before you get here.